PinewoodPip/kf3tweaks/README.md

 - Makes the game use up to 8x MSAA instead of 2x/1x, which greatly increases the quality of the anti-aliasing and makes far-away friends look a lot less jagged
 - Doubled the size of textures used with camera render-to-texture, which makes friends look a lot less blurry in UIs where they are superposed over a background (ex. friend growth, friend details, Meerkat/Dhole/Peach Panther/Mirai in the UIs)
 - Press `Right Alt + Enter` to toggle borderless windowed mode
-- Press `Left Alt` to toggle VSync, which will also set the FPS cap of the game to your monitor's
+- Press `Right Ctrl` to toggle VSync, which will also set the FPS cap of the game to your monitor's

 ![Comparison of friend details between unmodded 1600x900 and 1080p with the plugin.](images/friend_details_comparison.png)
 <i>Comparison of friend details between unmodded 1600x900 and 1080p with the plugin.</i>